y0nei/portfolio/README.md

 ## Built with
 **Tech used**: Svelte, SCSS, Bun

-This is my first project utilizing a JavaScript frameworks.
+This is my first project utilizing JavaScript frameworks.
 I'm a fan of simplicity and I have always just stuck to using a Python backend serving Jinja2 templates.
 After completing this project in Astro I chose to learn Svelte and rewrite it using that framework.
 The [`origin/python-based`][python branch] branch is an older abandoned attempt of creating this website using the [FastAPI][fastapi] framework, SCSS and [JinjaX][jinjax] for templating.
 The Astro based version is available under the [`origin/astro-based`][astro branch] branch.